 This gluten free sweet potato casserole has a sugared pecan topping that is absolutely amazing!
 It is pretty simple to make and so filling.
 It’s sure to become a family and especially, Thanksgiving dinner favorite.

 We make this traditional sweet potato casserole, and our gluten-free green bean casserole, every Thanksgiving no matter what.
-I love them!
+They’re crowd pleasing recipes that everyone looks forward to.
 Served up with our gluten-free turkey and gluten-free crescent rolls, they create one delicious and well rounded meal.

 Subscribe to This Vivacious Life